David-Pugh/OS-GreenSpace-Cardiff/README.md

 ## Exploring the Shapefile with R

 ### Libraries

+#### ggmap
-The main library used in R is [ggmap](https://cran.r-project.org/web/packages/ggmap/ggmap.pdf).
-This is a collection of functions to visualize spatial data and models on top of static maps from various online sources (e.g Google Maps and Stamen Maps).
+[ggmap](https://cran.r-project.org/web/packages/ggmap/ggmap.pdf) is a collection of functions to visualize spatial data and models on top of static maps from various online sources (e.g Google Maps and Stamen Maps).
 It includes tools common to those tasks, including functions for geolocation and routing.

 However, recent updates to means that displaying maps can lead to the following error: